awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 ### Engage Your Audience with Messaging Campaigns<a name="welcome-campaigns"></a>

 Engage your audience by [creating a messaging campaign](campaigns.md)\.
 A campaign sends tailored messages on a schedule that you define\.
-You can create campaigns that send push notifications, email, or SMS messages\.
+You can create campaigns that send push notifications, email, SMS text messages, and voice messages\.

 To experiment with alternative campaign strategies, set up your campaign as an A/B test, and analyze the results with Amazon Pinpoint analytics\.